Cavoodle Dog Breed Info [ aka Cavapoo]

 To avoid all the mentioned health conditions and other possible diseases, make it a habit to get your pup checked by a vet every six months.

-It depends on various factors such as colour, gender and the breeder’s reputation.
-But on average, a Cavoodle puppy may cost you between $2500 – 5000 Australian Dollars.
+The price of a Cavoodle puppy depends on various factors such as colour, gender and the breeder’s reputation.
+But on average, a puppy may cost you between $2500 and $5000 Australian Dollars.
 In the US and Canada, they may cost you up to $3500.

-When it comes to the yearly maintenance cost, the first year of your Cavoodle puppy may cost you around $1000 that covers pet supplies, vaccinations, vet visits, food and various other items.
-In the following years, the cost may go down to $750 a year.
+When it comes to the yearly maintenance cost, the first year of your Cavoodle puppy may cost you around $1000 which covers pet supplies, vaccinations, vet visits, food and various other items.
+In the upcoming years, the expense could potentially decrease to $750 annually.

 Final Words:

-So, it was Cavoodle or Cavapoo, the dog breed that is equally popular in Australia, the US, Canada, and the UK.
+So, it was Cavoodle, the dog breed which is equally popular in Australia, the US, Canada, and the UK.
 Always try to get a Cavoodle puppy from a reputable breeder to avoid genetic issues in your dogs.

 Got a Corgi?
 Check Corgi Names